mjdanielson/WFP/README.md

  ### Style across a zoom range

-In the Mapbox Studio style editor, you style symbols across zoom levels.
+In the Mapbox Studio style editor, you can style symbols across zoom levels.
 Click the Style link in the hospital layer.
 Next, click on the icon and select  and then **Style across a zoom range**.

 <p align="center">
   <img src="/image/zoom.png">